realA10001986/Time-Circuits-Display/README.md

 While the sound files are part of this software, they need to be installed separately.

-If you are familiar with the Arduino IDE (1.8), you could use "Tools"->"ESP32 Sketch Data Upload" to upload the sound files.
-Version 2.x of the IDE lacks that data upload menu item and/or plug-ins; in this case go the other way:

-The other way is as follows:
 - Copy all the files in the "data" folder to the root folder of a FAT32 formatted SD card (it is recommended to format this card before usage, but if it contains other files, these will be ignored)
 - power down the clock,
-- insert this SD card into the device and
+- insert this SD card into the device's slot and
 - power up the clock.

 If (and only if) the **exact and complete contents of the data folder** is found on the SD card during boot, the keypad will have an "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.

-If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" into the empty text field, and clicking on "Save".
+If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" (without the quotation marks) into the empty text field, and clicking on "Save".
 The device will then copy all the default audio files from the SD to its internal flash file system.
-The SD can (and should) be removed afterwards.
-The keypad menu method is described [further down](#the-keypad-menu) in this document.
+The SD can - and should - be removed afterwards.
+The keypad menu method is described [here](#how-to-install-the-default-audio-files).

-If you want to re-use the SD card for substituting the default sound files, please remove the default files and "TCD_def_snd.txt" from the SD card first.
-More information on sound substitution can be found below in the "[SD card](#sd-card)" section of this document.
+(Expert way: If you are familiar with the Arduino IDE (1.8), you could use "Tools"->"ESP32 Sketch Data Upload" to upload the sound files.
+Version 2.x of the IDE lacks that data upload menu item and/or plug-ins; in this case go the way described above.)

 ## Short summary of first steps